oscaroregan/portfolio/tow-boogie/index.md

 The motor positioning was decided based on other Tow Boogie builds shared on the foil.zone forum.
 In particular, I referenced JDUB’s build, which used a similar surfboard layout.
 Since the electronics enclosure can be repositioned, exact motor placement wasn’t critical, as thrust balance can be tuned by shifting the case.
 Keeping the motors close together was important to prevent roll instability and minimize pitching moments.

+Throughout the build, I realized just how many specialized tools and materials were needed — every stage seemed to introduce a new challenge.
+Much of the process involved careful soldering, wiring, and assembling high-current connectors to ensure safe and reliable electrical performance.
+Every joint, crimp, and seal had to be precise to prevent water ingress or electrical faults.
+What began as a mechanical project quickly became an exercise in problem-solving and integration, learning new techniques as I went.
+By the end, I had not only gained strong practical fabrication skills but also a deep understanding of how to merge electronics and mechanics into a robust system that can perform in a harsh marine environment.
 <!--### 📸 Fabrication Process
 ![Fabrication Image](images/fabrication_placeholder.png)  -->